antoniogamiz/perl6-gsoc-application/README.md

 ### Closing

-Eventually, in my opinion it will be necessary to update the state of the doc system and tooling in order to plan what to do next.
+Eventually, in my opinion, it will be necessary to update the state of the doc system and tooling in order to plan what to do next.
 Hence, I will write a post in the wiki section of the doc repo, explaining the work done so far.

 ## About me